Elastomeric connector

 Elastomeric connectors, also known by the registered trademark ZEBRA connectors, consist of alternating conductive and insulating regions in a rubber or elastomer matrix to produce overall anisotropic conductive properties.
 The original version consisted of alternating conductive and insulating layers of silicone rubber, cut crosswise to expose the thin layers.
-They provide high-density electrical paths for high reliability connections.
+They can provide high-density redundant electrical paths for high reliability connections by spacing the conductive layers closely, so that two or more conductive layers touch each circuit board contact pad.
 One of the first applications was connecting thin and fragile glass liquid-crystal displays (LCDs) to circuit boards in electronic devices, as little current was required.

 Because of their flexibility, they excel in shock and anti-vibration applications.
 They can create a gasket-like seal for harsh environments.
 Conductor material possibilities include carbon, silver, and gold.
 The length, width and height may be specified as well as the stripe pitch.
 Frequently a recess with ribs is specified that captures and provides the elastomer reference surface for alignment (while allowing the lateral dimension of the elastomer to increase as it is compressed) with a deflection stop to control the final part separation, and alignment pins for substrate alignment.